Penobscots don't want ancestors' scalping to be whitewashed

 The first known colonial scalping order is from 1675.
 That’s just a few short decades after the first Thanksgiving in 1621, when Pilgrims gathered with Wampanoag people for a harvest celebration, said Chris Newell, who is Passamaquoddy and wrote “If You Lived During the Plimoth Thanksgiving.”

 All told, there were more than 70 bounty proclamations encouraging white colonists to kill tribal members in what’s now New England, and another 50 government-sanctioned proclamations elsewhere across the country, the filmmakers’ research found.
-State and colonial governments paid out at least 375 bounties for Indigenous people across New England between 1675 to 1760, they said.
+Colonial governments paid out bounties for scalps of at least 375 Indigenous people across New England between 1675 to 1760, they said.

 Emerson Baker, a Salem State University professor who specializes in New England history, called the tribal education effort “a powerful course correction.”